Hinksey: Geography

 There are now two villages, North Hinksey to the west of the city of Oxford and South Hinksey to the southwest.
 Hinksey Stream runs past the west of Oxford, a branch of the River Thames.
 Hinksey Hill Farm lies on Hinksey Hill, close to South Hinksey.
 Ferry Hinksey Road is a road in west Oxford.
 There is also a suburb called New Hinksey to the south of the town centre, which contains the Oxford City Council ward Hinksey Park.
 Here, Hinksey Park itself is an 11-acre park, including an open-air swimming pool, off Abingdon Road.

 Culture

 The watercolour painter William Turner (1789–1862) painted Oxford from above Hinksey.

 The art critic John Ruskin (1819–1900) used to walk between Abingdon, where he stayed at the Crown and Thistle, and Oxford.
 He found the path muddy and organized a party of undergraduates to improve the roadway in the Hinksey area.

 Laurence Binyon (1869–1943) wrote a poem entitled Ferry Hinksey.

 Matthew Arnold (1822-1888) mentions Hinksey in his poems Thyrsis and The Scholar Gipsy.

+Sport

+Hinksey Pool was the original home of Hinksey Sculling School, a community rowing club.